 17. Adventure Zone

 One of the most exciting experiences at Adventure Zone is the climbing park.
-Here you can test your skills and athleticism while climbing over 14,000 square feet of walls.
+You can test your skills and athleticism here, climbing over 14,000 square feet of walls.
 Get ready for a challenging but exciting workout if you plan on trying the climbing walls.

 18. Tettegouche State Park

-The park is open all year long and features waterfalls, hiking, camping, rock climbing, and cross-country skiing.
+The park is open year-round and features waterfalls, hiking, camping, rock climbing, and cross-country skiing.
 Check out this video tour of Tettegouche from our YouTube channel.

 See Related: How to Pack For a Camping Trip

 This all-in-one resort, hotel, and waterpark is a great option for any family looking to get away for a few days.
-Located in downtown Duluth, you can visit the rest of North Shore as well while visiting the park.
+Located in downtown Duluth, you can also visit the rest of North Shore while visiting the park.

 The indoor waterpark features several attractions and is open all year long.
 You’ll find thrilling rides and lazy rivers at the park.

-Edgewater also features an outdoor pool, hot tub, and mini-golf during warmer months.
-It’s easy to enjoy a weekend visiting this 35,000 square foot waterpark and entertainment complex.
+Edgewater Hotel also features an outdoor pool, hot tub, and mini-golf during warmer months.
+It’s easy to enjoy a weekend visiting this 35,000-square-foot waterpark and entertainment complex.

-See Related: Best & Fun Things to Do in Northern, Minnesota
+See Related: Things to Do in Northern Minnesota

 21. Temperance River Gorge

-On your way from Schroeder to Lutsen, you’ll find Temperance River Gorge.
+You’ll find Temperance River Gorge on your way from Schroeder to Lutsen.
 Once in the park, you can take a short stroll down to the footbridge to enjoy the views of the gorge.
-Here you can check out the Temperance River before it flows into Lake Superior.
+You can check out the Temperance River before it flows into Lake Superior.